elastic/apm-pipeline-library/vars/README.md

 ## isUserTrigger
-Check it the build was triggered by a user. it stores the username in the GITHUB_COMMENT_AUTHOR environment variable.
+Check it the build was triggered by a user. it stores the username in the BUILD_CAUSE_USER environment variable.

 ```
 def userTrigger = isUserTrigger()